Capsid Inhibitors

 Additional information about drug interactions is available in the Adult and Adolescent Antiretroviral Guidelines and the HIV Drug Interaction Checker.

-- Metabolism: Concomitant administration of lenacapavir (LEN) (a moderate cytochrome P450 [CYP] 3A inhibitor) with moderate or strong CYP3A inducers may significantly decrease LEN plasma concentrations, which may result in the loss of therapeutic effect and development of resistance to LEN.
+- Treatment (Sunlenca): Concomitant administration of lenacapavir (LEN) (a moderate cytochrome P450 [CYP] 3A inhibitor) with moderate or strong CYP3A inducers may significantly decrease LEN plasma concentrations, which may result in the loss of therapeutic effect and development of resistance to LEN.
 Concomitant administration with strong inducers is contraindicated and with moderate inducers is not recommended.

 - Combined P-glycoprotein, uridine diphosphate glucuronosyltransferase 1A1, and strong CYP3A inhibitors may significantly increase plasma concentrations of LEN.
 Concomitant administration of LEN with these inhibitors is not recommended.